SimonSubokLee/ston-docs-son/admin/log.kr.rst

 -  ``date`` HTTP transaction completed date
 -  ``time`` HTTP transaction completed time
 -  ``cs-sid`` Unique ID of the session.
-HTTP transactions that are processed(recycled) with the same session have the same value.
+HTTP transactions that are processed (recycled) with the same session will have the same value.
 -  ``cs-tcount`` Transaction count.
-This value counts how many HTTP transactions are processed in this session.
+This value counts how many HTTP transactions are processed during a session.
 Transactions with an identical ``cs-sid`` cannot have the same value.
 -  ``c-ip`` IP of STON
 -  ``cs-method`` HTTP Method sent to the origin server
--  ``s-domain`` The origin server domain
+-  ``s-domain`` Origin server domain
 -  ``cs-uri`` URI sent to the origin server
--  ``s-ip`` IP of the origin server
+-  ``s-ip`` Origin server IP
--  ``sc-status`` HTTP response code of the origin server
+-  ``sc-status`` Origin server HTTP response code
 -  ``cs-range`` Range request value sent to the origin server
--  ``sc-sock-error`` Socket error code(1=Transfer timeout, 2=Transfer delay, 3=connection close)
+-  ``sc-sock-error`` Socket error code (1=Transfer timeout, 2=Transfer delay, 3=Connection close)
--  ``sc-http-error`` Log the response code when the origin server returns either 4xx or 5xx responses
+-  ``sc-http-error`` Logs the response code when the origin server returns either 4xx or 5xx responses
 -  ``sc-content-length`` Content Length sent by the origin server
--  ``cs-requestsize (unit: Bytes)`` The size of HTTP request header sent to the origin server
+-  ``cs-requestsize (unit: Bytes)`` The size of the HTTP request header sent to the origin server
--  ``sc-responsesize (unit: Bytes)`` The size of HTTP header that the origin server responsed
+-  ``sc-responsesize (unit: Bytes)`` The size of HTTP header that the origin server replied
--  ``sc-bytes (unit: Bytes)`` Received contents size(header excluded)
+-  ``sc-bytes (unit: Bytes)`` Received content size (header excluded)
--  ``time-taken (unit: ms)`` Total elapsed time until the HTTP transaction is completed.
-If the session is not recycled, socket connection time will be added up
+-  ``time-taken (unit: ms)`` Total elapsed time before the HTTP transaction is completed.
+If the session is not recycled, the socket connection time will be added up
 -  ``time-dns (unit: ms)`` Time spent on DNS query
--  ``time-connect (unit: ms)`` Time spent for establishing socket with the origin server
+-  ``time-connect (unit: ms)`` Time spent for establishing a socket with the origin server
--  ``time-firstbyte (unit: ms)`` Elapsed time from request transmit to response reception
+-  ``time-firstbyte (unit: ms)`` Elapsed time from request transmission to response reception
 -  ``time-complete (unit: ms)`` Elapsed time from the first response to completion
--  ``cs-reqinfo`` Additional information.
-Distinguished by "+" character.
-"Bypass" will be logged for a bypass communication, and "PrivateBypass" will be logged for private bypass communication.
+-  ``cs-reqinfo`` Additional information, distinguished by the "+" character.
+"Bypass" will be logged for a bypass communication, and "PrivateBypass" will be logged for a private bypass communication.
--  ``cs-acceptencoding`` If compressed contents are requested to the origin server, "gzip+deflate" will be logged.
+-  ``cs-acceptencoding`` If compressed content is requested to the origin server, "gzip+deflate" will be logged.
--  ``sc-cachecontrol`` cache-control header sent from the origin server
+-  ``sc-cachecontrol`` Cache-control header sent from the origin server
--  ``s-port`` The origin server port
+-  ``s-port`` Origin server port
 -  ``sc-contentencoding`` Content-Encoding header sent from the origin server
 -  ``session-id`` The HTTP client session ID(unsigned int64) that caused the origin server request
 -  ``session-type`` Session type requested to the origin server